-The future of non-alcoholic fatty liver disease lies in the education of healthcare providers and the public so that practitioners can identify and care for those with this condition.
-If left untreated, non-alcoholic fatty liver disease can lead to NASH, a more serious condition.
+The future of metabolic dysfunction-associated steatotic liver disease lies in the education of healthcare providers and the public so that practitioners can identify and care for those with this condition.
+If left untreated, MASLD can lead to MASH, a more serious condition.
 We hope that research into new therapeutic options and an ongoing interest in learning more about this condition will, over the coming years, result in the following: